DaAlbrecht/thesis-TEKO/content/Implementation.typ

 If the queue is not of type `stream` an error is returned otherwise the number of messages in the queue is returned.

-First a new http client is created.
-The url to the RabbitMQ management API is constructed using the `RabbitmqApiConfig` struct.
+First, a new HTTP client is created.
+The URL to the RabbitMQ management API is constructed using the `RabbitmqApiConfig` struct.

 #figure(